Gorgeous (& Easy!) DIY Shiplap Fireplace

 Step Five: Add a Mantel

 Once the shiplap and tile were added to the fireplace, it was time to add the finishing touch – a DIY mantel.
 We’ve tackled creating a mantel once before, and we wanted to go a different (easier) route this time around.
-I have a full tutorial planned soon for exactly how to build this guy (it’s really easy!), but it’s made from plain ol’ pine from the hardware store and only took us one afternoon to build and install.
 You can see the full tutorial for how to build a DIY mantel right here.

 Once the stain and sealer were dried, I finally (FINALLY) had a beautiful mantel to decorate.
 I filled it up with a few fall pieces, and did a little happy dance to celebrate the fact that this fireplace was transformed before we had even been in this house for an entire year and I actually get to enjoy it this winter.